patternfly/patternfly-react/packages/react-core/src/components/ProgressStepper/examples/ProgressStepper.md

 ### With help popover

-To add a popover to a progress step, set the `render` properties on the `ProgressStep` component.
+To add a popover to a progress step, set the `popoverRender` properties on the `ProgressStep` component.

 ```js
 import React from 'react';